NHMD/DataTool/README.md

 #Dina Data Tool

-> A web based tool for cleaning, manipulating and entering natural history collections data in a Specify/MySQL database
+> A web based tool for cleaning, manipulating and entering natural history collection data in a Specify/MySQL database

 ## Prerequisites